certik/math_notes/05-lie-groups-examples.md

 generators there are and their commutation relations.
 From that we derive the Lie group and what metric it leaves invariant.

+For now we only do the first approach.

 # Examples

 ## O(n)